ibm-cloud-architecture/refarch-reefer-ml/docs/collect/cp4d-collect-data.md

 ibmcloud cdb deployment-cacert gse-eda-mongodb > certs/mongodbca.pem
 ```

-Back to Cloud pak for data, an administrator can define a connection as a reusable object by entering the data source information.
-The figure below illustrates the configuration for the Mongo DB on IBM Cloud:
+Back to Cloud pak for data, an administrator may define connections as a reusable objects by entering the data sources information.
+The figure below illustrates the connection configuration to the Mongo DB running on IBM Cloud:

 ![](images/add-connection.png)

-Once done a Data scientist can define in the Collect menu a new `Data virtualization`
+Once define a Data scientist use this connection in the Collect menu to define a new `Data virtualization` definition to discover the telemetries data.